publiccodenet/blog/_posts/2023-09-11-notes-from-community-call-7-september-2023.md

 The idea is therefore to add to the How to test section how this would be done by the codebase stewards in order to provide transparency.

-We briefly discussed the existence of tools that could help surface contributions needing closer inspection and realized that even if no ready one exists, it should be possible to develop a simple tool that can filter good enough to reduce the manual inspection to a manageable size.
+We briefly discussed the existence of tools that could help surface contributions needing closer inspection and realized that even if no ready one exists, it should be possible to develop a simple tool that can filter well enough to reduce the manual inspection to a manageable size.